 Total 240 distorted videos were generated from 10 reference videos.
 The resolutions of the stimuli used in our experiments are 4K UHD and 4K UHD up-scaled from FHD, where the latter assumes watching FHD videos at the 4K UHD resolution on a 4K UHD screen.
 To obtain reference FHD videos having the same contents with the reference 4K UHD videos, the 4K UHD sources were down-scaled to the FHD resolution.
 We employed three state-of-the-art video compression methods, AVC, HEVC, and VP9.
 Distorted video sequences that having various quality levels (low to high quality) and bitrates (low to high bitrates) based on extensive preliminary experiments.
 Four quality levels wre selected for each combinations of encoding methods and resolutions.
 The compressed videos having the FHD resolution were up-scaled to the 4K UHD resolution.

 Subjective ratings were collected from twenty four subjects (eight females and sixteen males).
 Only part from start to 10 seconds was used in the experiment.
 The absolute category rating with hidden reference (ACR-HR) with 11 levels methodology was used.
 The excel table contains difference scores.

 Video sequences and subjective data may be used for research and development puposes only.
 Commercial applications are not allowed.
 Please cite following paper when you use this database:

-For each download link, you can download zip files including eight distorted video sequences.
+For each download link, you can download zip files including eight distorted video sequences or encoded bitstream sequences.
 The videos are formatted as .yuv for all codecs.
 The bitstream sequences are formatted as .264 and .bin for AVC and HEVC, respectively.
 (The encoded files for VP9 will be updated.)
 These files are named as follows: